k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/fabric system requirments for Production installation.md

 ## Fabric Execution Servers - Node Specifications

-The Fabric server installation is a Linux-based Solution.
+The Fabric server installation is a Linux-based solution.
 Use dedicated servers for Fabric/Cassandra/Kafka instances.
 Following a sizing process, the exact number of nodes for each environment needs to be determined.